pavelzw/manim_community_renderer/README.md

 * `args`

     The arguments passed to the manim command line.
 Usually controls the resolution of the exported video.
-The default is `-qp` which is `1440p@60`.
+The default is `-qp --progress_bar none` which means render at `1440p@60` without showing the progress bar in the logs.

 * `extra_packages`